zichengl/interviews/google/src/ValidCard/readme.md

 * 3 or more same ranks with the same suit

-Any play less than 2 cars is invalid
+Any play less than 3 cards is invalid

    ###   Example
    "2D",  "4H", "6S", "3C" --> valid